 All applicants should meet the following essential criteria:

 - GCSE grade B or above in English Language and mathematics and a grade C or above in science (or a standard equivalent) on entry to the programme.
 Students studying to teach in Welsh medium schools will also need a GCSE grade C or above in Welsh (first language).

 - Applicants who have achieved a C or above in English Language and mathematics on application will be considered for interview.
 Applicants will need to have made arrangements to resit the GCSEs in order to obtain a B grade and indicate this on their UCAS Teacher Training application.
 If successful at interview, applicants will be offered a place subject to the B attainment.
-A list of acceptable equivalencies are currently under review and will be made available on our website once confirmed.

 - 'A' level (or equivalent) at grade C or above in a primary curriculum subject area.
 Access to HE programmes are considered within a relevant subject where 15 Merits have been achieved at Level 3.
 CACHE Level 3 Diplomas at grade C are also considered as well as Pearson BTEC (QCF)/OCR/NQF Level 3 Diplomas within Childcare at Merit Profile.